clarence-chew/VARiPy/DeveloperGuide.md

   - `save [file name]` to save the remix to a file.
   - When closing remixes, reuse browser driver instances since it takes a long time to close.
   - Use multithreading to handle browser driver instances?
-- Add complex example for more integration testing.
 - Tools to help edit remixes.
   - Command parser.
 Split into strings by spaces, but quotes " ' (backtick) override this behaviour.
 If need to put a quote in a string, matching quote must appear twice, but nonmatching quote appears once.
   - Model might need to be Observable.